libgdx/gdx-liftoff/README.md

 If you want to use Kotlin, a Kotlin template is recommended (such as `Kotlin Logo`); these mention that they use "Kotlin launchers" in their descriptions.
 The KTX libraries are all available as third-party extensions; these aren't required for Kotlin projects, but they can be helpful.
 KTX and other Kotlin-based libraries need Kotlin enabled.
-Currently, projects generated here default to using Kotlin 1.9.25, and not the newer, incompatible 2.x line.
-When more libraries have had time to update to 2.x compatibility, Liftoff will update as well.
+Currently, projects generated here default to using Kotlin 2.0.20, which may have some incompatibilities with the earlier 1.9.x releases.
+You could instead set the version to the newest 1.9.x release (currently 1.9.25), in the Languages dialog, when you select Kotlin as an option.
+The 2.x series of releases claims a number of nice improvements, however, and most libraries appear to be either very close to compatible, or are compatible already.
+Liftoff itself is built using Kotlin 2.x , as well as substantial Java code (compatible with Java 8).

 Some things are structured differently in Liftoff projects, compared to gdx-setup projects.
 Where gdx-setup puts almost all configuration in `/build.gradle` (in the project root), including for subprojects like `android` or `html`, Liftoff